-At least 90% of portfolio invested securities (as a % of Net Assets) are aligned with E/S characteristics.
+At least 90% of the Sub-Fund's net assets are aligned with E/S characteristics.

 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 Asset allocation describes the share of investments in specific assets.